 322.112 Article 112 - Drunk on duty.
 Any person other than a sentinel or lookout, who is found drunk on duty, shall be punished as a court-martial may direct.
-History: 2007 a.
-200.

 322.1125 Article 112a - Violations regarding controlled substances.
-Any person who wrongfully uses, possesses, manufactures, distributes, imports into the customs territory of the United States, exports from the United States, or introduces into an installation, vessel, vehicle, or aircraft used by or under the control of the armed forces of the United States, the state, or of any other state, state military forces a controlled subHistory: 2007 a.
-200; 2009 a.
-179.
+Any person who wrongfully uses, possesses, manufactures, distributes, imports into the customs territory of the United States, exports from the United States, or introduces into an installation, vessel, vehicle, or aircraft used by or under the control of the armed forces of the United States, the state, or of any other state, state military forces a controlled substance, as defined in s.
+961.01 (4) shall be punished as a courtmartial may direct.